 As stated in our policy on Diversity and Inclusion and reaffirmed in the Guiding Principles and Statement of Commitment, NorWest CHC recognizes diversity in our employees.
 We define diversity to specifically include disability.
 As an organization, we will take an anti-discriminatory approach to our governance, hiring, and service delivery policies and practices to eliminate barriers that prevent equitable participation.

 - Job applicants will be notified of the availability of accommodation during the recruitment process.

 - We will consult job applicants who request accommodation to provide effective accommodation measures during the recruitment process.

 Accommodations for Employees

-- An accommodation plan will be developed for an employee absent from work due to a disability returns to work, prior to or when they return to work.
+- An accommodation plan will be developed for an employee absent from work due to a disability who returns to work prior to or when they return to work.

-- NorWest CHCs will consider accessibility needs of employees with disabilities in the performance management and career advancement.
+- NorWest CHC will consider accessibility needs of employees with disabilities in performance management and career advancement.

-If you have a question or concerns regarding our Accessibility Plan, policies or procedures, please contact:
+If you have questions or concerns regarding our Accessibility Plan, policies or procedures, please contact:

 NorWest Community Health Centres

 How To Communicate With People With Different Types Of Disabilities - Basic Principles